StudySmarter - The all-in-one study app.

 The test statistic for the Wilcoxon signed-rank test is W.

-The Wilcoxon signed-rank test is a non-parametric statistical test, used to analyse data from within-participants research designs.
+The Wilcoxon signed-rank test is a non-parametric statistical test used to analyse data from within-participants research designs.

 The Wilcoxon test doesn’t make assumptions about the population.
 The test is only appropriate for within-participants designs.

-First, calculate difference scores for each participant.
+First, calculate the difference scores for each participant.
 Next, rank the difference between these scores.
 Separately calculate the sum of positive and negative ranks.
-The smaller sum is the observed Wilcoxon value of W. If your observed W value is smaller or equal to the critical W value you can reject your null hypothesis.
+The smaller sum is the observed Wilcoxon value of W. If your observed W value is smaller or equal to the critical W value, you can reject your null hypothesis.